torsten-liermann/systemd-docker/README.md

 `ExecStart=systemd-docker [<sysd-dkr_opts>] run [<dkr-run_opts>] <img_name> [<cnt_params>]`

 where
-- `<sysd-dkr_opts>` are the flags explained in the [systemd-docker Options](#systemd-docker-options)
+- `<sysd-dkr_opts>` are the [flags to configure systemd-docker](#systemd-docker-options)
 - `<dkr-run_opts>` are the usual flags for `docker run` - a few restrictions apply, see section [Docker restrictions](#docker-restrictions)
 - `<img_name>` is the name of the Docker image to run
 - `<cnt_params>` are the parameters provided to the container when it's started

-Note: like any executable, `systemd-docker` should be in a folder which is part of `$PATH` to be able to use it globally,
+Note: `systemd-docker` should be in a folder which is part of `$PATH` to be able to use it globally, otherwise
-      otherwise use a absolute path in the `systemd` instruction like f.ex. `ExecStart=/opt/bin/systemd-docker ...`
+      use a absolute path like f.ex. `ExecStart=/opt/bin/systemd-docker ...`

-Here's an unit file example to run a Nginx container:
+The example below show a typical unit file, here for a Nginx container:
 ```ini
 [Unit]
 Description=Nginx